 There may be occasions on which parents who bring very young children will miss portions of the programme, and there is always the risk that a child may become fractious and disturb a meeting, in which case the parents would be asked to remove the child.
 In that event, pilgrims are asked to comply with such requests, as children cannot be allowed to disturb others or damage property.

-Please note that any child or children for whom a babysitter has been designated will not be included in the pilgrimage quota and, consequently, their names will not appear on any pilgrimage invitation, although they will be registered (along with the babysitter) at the Pilgrim Reception Centre upon arrival.
+Please note that any child or children for whom a caregiver has been designated will not be included in the pilgrimage quota and, consequently, their names will not appear on any pilgrimage invitation, although they will be registered (along with the caregiver) at the Pilgrim Reception Centre upon arrival.
 Moreover, the child/children will not be allowed to participate in any part of the pilgrimage programme, formal or informal, with the exception of visits to the Shrines.